 |Why can’t I find a user in the central Penn Zoom Service?|

-Zoom has been implemented in different ways across the University, and not all schools and centers have joined Penn’s new central Zoom service.
-Users in schools and centers that have not yet moved to the new central Zoom service will not be “findable” in https://upenn.zoom.us/.
+Zoom has been implemented in different ways across the University, and not all schools and centers have joined Penn’s central Zoom service.
+Users in schools and centers that have not yet moved to the central Zoom service will not be “findable” in https://upenn.zoom.us/.

 You will be able to invite these users to meetings by using their email address.
 However, you will not be able to use many of Zoom’s collaborative features.

 The Canvas integration for Zoom is available in Penn’s Canvas environment.
 View instructions for using Zoom in your Canvas course, as well as other course-related Zoom considerations, in the Zoom guide from the Penn Libraries.

 |Penn’s Center for Teaching and Learning (CTL) has created a helpful guide to using Zoom for online course synchronous sessions.
 For specific questions about using Zoom in your course, contact the Nursing ITS Service Desk at firstname.lastname@example.org.|

 |How do I add alternative hosts to my Zoom meeting?|

 To designate an alternative host in your meeting, refer to the instructions provided in Zoom’s help guide.

 Using Zoom in Canvas?
 When you schedule Zoom meetings through the Canvas integration, co-teachers and teaching assistants are automatically added as Alternative Hosts.
 This means that any teacher or TA can start and host the meeting.